 About Valerie Elliot Shepard

 Born February 27th, 1955 in Shell Mera, Ecuador, Valerie was the only daughter of missionary parents, Elisabeth and Jim Elliot.
 They were missionaries to the Quichua Indians of the Amazon jungle.
-In 1956, while attempting to reach the Waodani Indians (a primitive and savage stone age tribe) with 4 other missionaries, Jim was speared to death in January of 1956.
+In January 1956, while attempting to reach the Waodani Indians (a primitive and savage stone age tribe) with 4 other missionaries, Jim and the other men were speared to death.
 Elisabeth and Valerie continued to live with the Quichuas until miraculously they were invited to live with the Waodani tribe that had killed Jim.
-They lived with these Indians for 2 years in safety and contentment, as Elisabeth and another missionary, Rachel Saint learned to speak the language and translated the story of Jesus to them.
+They lived with these Indians for 2 years in safety and contentment, as Elisabeth and another missionary, Rachel Saint learned to speak the language and translated the story of Jesus for them.
 Most of them accepted the truth and said they would not kill anymore, and have not since that time.

 Valerie graduated from Wheaton College in 1976 with a BA in English Literature.
 She married Walter Shepard shortly after that and moved to live with him in Louisiana.
 Walter grew up in the Democratic Republic of the Congo with his missionary parents.

-She has spent over 44 years being a pastor’s wife, raising 8 children, homeschooling, and teaching Bible studies.
+She has spent over 45 years being a pastor’s wife, raising 8 children, homeschooling, and teaching Bible studies.
 They now have 8 grandchildren, and their adult children now live from California to the UK.
-Their 45th anniversary is coming up in May.

 Valerie and Walter’s ministry has been one of hospitality, leading prayer meetings, and learning to live in God’s grace with joy.
 She has shared some of the radio ministry, called “Gateway to Joy,” with her mother, on Back to the Bible Broadcasting Network.